 Why?
 A few reasons.
 Aging baby boomers.
 Fewer children.
 Restrictions on immigration.
 High cost of living.
 Migration out has historically been offset by immigration but, with COVID-19 and increased federal immigration restrictions, arrivals in the past few years have been below migrations out.

-The data does not suggest that numerous California residence suddenly decided to leave for the greener pastures in other states.
+The data does not suggest that numerous California residents suddenly decided to leave for the greener pastures in other states.
 In fact it is reasonable to expect immigration to increase as the pandemic recedes and if/when federal immigration begins to function again.
 So no there's no net mass movement out of California.

 1 2021 data from the U.S. Bureau of Economic Analysis.↵